Jam-AI-org/.github/profile/README.md

 # OX - AI  : OrginX AI

-## OX - AI : **Orgin eXpandable Artificial Intelligence**

-OX - AI, pronounced **"Orgin eXpandable Artificial Intelligence,"** serves as the codename for our advanced AI projects and experiments.
+OX - AI, pronounced **"Orgin eXpandable Artificial Intelligence"** serves as the codename for our advanced AI projects and experiments.

 ## About